Hijacking the Domestic: Rashid Johnson - Shelter at the South London Gallery

 It's the final week of Rashid Johnson's Shelter at the South London Gallery and after reading the TimeOut 5/5 review, I was not going to miss it.
 Clad in my own black ensemble bag and jacket, little did I know that I'd be echoing the colour of Shelter.

-Rashid has surely taken us into a psychological ride on Shelter.
-Rashid calls his process as ‘hijacking the domestic’, presenting us with concepts that are comfortingly familiar which somehow help us begin to open ourselves us more into space for self-reflection.
+Rashid has surely taken us on a psychological ride on Shelter.
+Rashid calls his process 'hijacking the domestic', presenting us with comfortingly familiar concepts which somehow help us begin to open ourselves more into space for self-reflection.
 Strangely, that sounds as if we are in a psychoanalytic therapy session.
-But isn’t it true that when finally succumbed into the depths of blackness, we can now ask if we really know who we are and what we have become?
+But isn't it true that when finally succumbed to the depths of blackness, we can now ask if we really know who we are and what we have become?

 If I could only lie in one of these African zebra-skin beds….